replyerapp/replyerAI/PRIVACY_POLICY.md

 ### 1.5 Diagnostic Data
 To improve stability and fix bugs, we may log:
-- Error messages (e.g., API errors from Google Gemini, RevenueCat, or Adapty).
+- Error messages (e.g., API errors from Google Gemini or RevenueCat).
 - Non‑personal technical information (e.g., which feature failed, generic error strings).

 We do **not** log or store: